New Moon on

 True anomaly ∠135.6°

-The true anomaly is ∠135.6°.
-At the beginning of the next synodic month the true anomaly is going to be ∠164.3°.
+The true anomaly of the Moon orbit is ∠135.6° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠164.3°.

-11 days after point of perigee on 4 December 2009 at 14:12 in ♋ Cancer.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 4 days, until the Moon reaches the point of next apogee on 20 December 2009 at 14:54 in ♒ Aquarius.
+11 days since point of perigee on 4 December 2009 at 14:12 in ♋ Cancer the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 4 days until the Moon reaches the point of next apogee on 20 December 2009 at 14:54 in ♒ Aquarius.

 Distance to Moon 399 104 km